WhalleyT/PICPL/README.md

 GPU accelerated combinatorial peptide library peptide scanning

 ## Installation
 A zip file of the executables can be downloaded from the RELEASES tab and under the ASSETS.
+THe executable will run on any of the 3 paltforms (Linux, Windows, MacOS).

 ## Usage